Contents

 - Corrections are made openly.
 A correction is made by publishing a new version that supersedes the old one; the original stays visible and is marked as replaced.
 Limited metadata corrections (for example a title typo) are allowed only through a governed, audited action that records the old value, the new value, who made the change, and when.

-- Deletion is governed and audited.
-Removing a published record requires the Association's authorized process - a recorded board approval and execution by the designated deletion-authority role - and is performed as a soft-delete that records the reason, the actor, and the approval reference.
-Records are never silently hard-deleted.
+- Deletion is each Association's own elective choice, off by default.
+An Association decides for itself whether a published record can ever be removed at all.
+Where enabled, removing a published record requires the Association's authorized process - a recorded board approval and execution by the designated deletion-authority role - performed as a soft-delete that records the reason, the actor, and the approval reference.
+Records are never silently hard-deleted, and an Association that keeps deletion off retains every published record permanently; it can still be corrected, never removed.
+Either way, a board member may flag a published record as outdated or incorrect - a visible note to members that does not itself alter the record.

 This means members can trust that what is published stays as it was published, and that any change or removal leaves an auditable trail.